Rabder/Illumio-Technical-Assessment/README.md

 - The 7th entry of each log represents the destination port.
 - The 8th entry of each log represents the protocol number.
 - Since the lookup file can have up to 10,000 entries, the script loads the lookup table into memory without noticeable performance issues.
-- Tester ignores newlines or trailing spaces to avoid false mismatches

 ## Use of LLMs:
 I implemented the error handling for this script, checking for issues in command line arguments, empty files and malformed inputs.
 I used Claude 3.7 Sonnet to refine my approach and incorporate some additional error handling measures.
+In particular,
-In particular, it incorporated measures to check if the protocols were valid or not based on the data/protocol-numbers-1.csv file and errors in reading and outputting files.
+it incorporated measures to check if the protocols were valid or not based on the data/protocol-numbers-1.csv file and errors in reading and outputting files.
-For testing, I developed the script and tests with the help of the same LLM, using it facilitate the file comparison logic and brainstorming different test case scenarios.
+For testing, I developed the script and tests with the help of the same LLM, using it facilitate writing the assertion logic and brainstorming different test case scenarios.